miguelgr/image-describer/README.md

 - Worker Service: **Celery**

   Integration with Django is standard and pretty straight forward.
-Heartbeats, multiprocessing/concurrency, prefetching.n
+Heartbeats, multiprocessing/concurrency, prefetching.

+  The model is loaded on a singleton on Celery initialization.
+  Or the model can be loaded on worker initialization avoiding a cold start for first incoming tasks

   Celery configuration: `celery.py`
   Tasks declaration: `tasks.py`